-Athletes and physically active people are mostly a victim of Aleve abuse due to the chronicle consumption for strains, cramps, and mild/severe injuries.
-Those who are into the active lifestyle also compare Naproxen vs Ibuprofen in terms of effectiveness and side effects.
-In reality, both meds produce the same result and both are addictive.
+Athletes and physically active people are mostly a victim of Aleve abuse due to the chronic consumption for strains, cramps, and mild/severe injuries.

 Painful sensations are not rare during the prenatal stage.
-Fevers, headaches, cramps, are all common during pregnancy.
-Because of this future mothers may become addicted to Aleve, since the pain threshold is an individual thing.
+Fevers, headaches, cramps are all common during pregnancy.
+Thus, future mothers may become addicted to Aleve since the pain threshold is an individual thing.
 However, using Naproxen while breastfeeding should be avoided as it can lead to severe complications.

 Patients who experience chronic pains due to different medical conditions have the highest risk of becoming addicted to Aleve med.
 Such patients can’t live a full life without constantly taking pain medication.
-Also, it is not rare that people with chronic pain may abuse a combination of Naproxen and alcohol to enhance the analgesic properties of the medication.
+Also, it is not rare that people with chronic pain may abuse a combination of Aleve pills and alcohol to enhance the medication’s analgesic properties.

 Withdrawal From Aleve

-While Naproxen medication can be taken safely when used as prescribed by the physician, It can cause dependence and tolerance, even if used for a short time.
+While the medication can be taken safely when used as prescribed by the physician, it can cause dependence and tolerance, even if used for a short time.
 Anyone who is chronically using the drug will experience withdrawal.
 The process of quitting the Naprosyn is presented with a range of signs and symptoms.

 Physical withdrawal symptoms of Aleve can last from 48-72 hours or up to 30-60 days.
-The severity of withdrawal depends upon the quantity and since how long the user has used Naprosyn.
+The severity of withdrawal depends upon the quantity and how long the user has used Naprosyn.
 Withdrawal symptoms occur as the body strives to recover from the interference of Naproxen within its systems.
-Some of the Aleve physical withdrawal symptoms include:

 - Severe and repeated episodes of headache that become painful to the extent that vomiting and shivering happen to be a common part of it